-- 2. Unplug power to the Router for 10 seconds, and then plug the power back into the Router.
-Ensure that the Router's Power light is on; it should be solid green.
-If not, check to make sure that the AC adapter is correctly connected to the Router and plugged into a wall outlet. - 3.
-Ensure that you have a cable (use the cable included with the Router) connected between (1) the network (Ethernet) port on the back of the computer and (2) one of the LAN ports, labelled "1" through "4", on the back of the Router.
+- 2. Unplug power to the Router for 10 seconds, and then plug the power back into the router.
+Ensure that the router's Power light is on; it should be solid green.
+If not, check to make sure that the AC adapter is connected to the router and plugged into a wall outlet. - 3.
+Ensure that you have a cable (use the cable included with the router) connected between (1) the network (Ethernet) port on the back of the computer and (2) one of the LAN ports, labeled "1" through "4", on the back of the router.

-Note: The computer should NOT be connected to the port labelled "Internet/WAN" on the back of the Router.
+Note: the computer should NOT be connected to the port labeled "Internet/WAN" on the back of the router.

-4. Try shutting down and restarting your computer, then rerunning the Easy Install Wizard.
+4. Try shutting down and restarting your computer, then re-running the Easy Install.

-If the Easy Install Wizard is still unable to find the Router, reference the section titled "Manually Configuring Network Settings" for installation steps.
+If the Easy Install Wizard is still unable to find the Router, reference the section titled "Manually Configuring Network Settings" for installation steps. Ð

-The Easy Install Wizard cannot connect my Router to the Internet.
+Easy Install cannot connect my Router to the Internet